-Prerequisites: Electronic Music I or Teacher Recommendation, basic instrument proficiency or basic music theory fluency.
+Prerequisites: 90% or better in Electronic Music I or Teacher Recommendation based on skill demonstration.

 This course will expand on the foundational knowledge of Electronic Music production presented in level 1.

 Students in Electronic Music II will use a Digital Audio Workstation to create original works of music that suit their personal music preferences.
 Students will also complete learning modules designed to expose students to more advanced functionality of Logic Pro X including mixing, mastering, pitch correction, midi composition, beat making, and sound design.
 All projects and modules are tailored to suit the musical interests of students rather than a specific style of music.